Blog Home

 How to Build a Healthy Salad

 A salad shouldn’t make you feel like you are eating rabbit food, nor should it be so loaded with fat and calories that it is no longer nutritious.
-A healthy salad is one that is hearty enough to keep you feeling full, but also balanced in important nutrients.
+A healthy salad is hearty enough to keep you full and balanced in essential nutrients.
 As you build a healthy salad, keep these five components in mind.

 Greens

 The base of your salad should be full of vitamin-rich greens, but think beyond lettuce and spinach.
-From the peppery to the slightly bitter, greens can give your salads a mix of flavors that make the meal more enjoyable.
-A variety of greens also offers diverse plant nutrients that act as antioxidants and dietary fiber that fills you up.
-In addition to your favorite lettuce or spinach, add baby arugula, chopped bok choy, sliced chard, sliced kale, frisse, chopped radicchio, or shredded cabbage.
+From peppery to slightly bitter, greens can give your salads a mix of flavors that make the meal more enjoyable.
+Various greens also offer diverse plant nutrients that act as antioxidants and dietary fiber that fills you up.
+Try baby arugula, chopped bok choy, sliced chard, sliced kale, frisse, chopped radicchio, or shredded cabbage.

 Grains

-Grains don’t have to overtake other ingredients, but about ¼ cup of cooked grains sprinkled over the greens adds texture and an earthy or nutty flavor.
-Depending on the grains you choose, you will also increase the vitamins, minerals, and fiber in your salad.
+A quarter cup of cooked grains sprinkled over the greens adds texture and an earthy or nutty flavor.
+Depending on the grains, you can also increase your salad's vitamins, minerals, and fiber.
 Try cooked barley, brown rice, pearl couscous, quinoa, or wheat berries.

 Protein

-While the focus of your salad is the vegetables, high-quality protein fulfills your nutrient needs and keeps you feeling full.
+While the focus of a salad is usually vegetables, high-quality protein fulfills your nutrient needs and keeps you feeling full.
 Add a chicken breast, roasted turkey, grilled salmon, canned tuna, beans, lentils, or tofu.

 Nutritious Extras